vishvAsa/kalpAntaram/kANe/v4/2_antyeShTi_Ashaucha_shuddhi/08_shuddhi.md

 Similar rules are given by Atri 97-98, Linga-purāṇa, pūrvabhāga, chap.
 89.77.
 The Mit. on Yāj.
 III, 28 remarks that in the case of the three āśramas of _brahmacārin_, _vānaprastha_ and _yati_ there is freedom from impurity in all cases and at all times; ascetics and brahmacārins have to undergo a bath with clothes on the death of their father or mother (Dharmasindhu p.
 442); in the case of several others such as those who are continually making gifts or are observing vratas there is freedom from impurity only when they are engaged in those particular actions and not when they are engaged in any action whatever or when they mix up among others for everyday work[^670].

 Similar rules occur in Parāśara III, 21-22.
-It has already been stated following Manu V. 91 ( = Viṣṇu 22.86 ) that a brahmacārin was not to perform the last rites (of carrying the corpse, crenation) for anybody except for five persons (viz. his parents, upadhyāya, ācārya and guru).
+It has already been stated following Manu V. 91 ( = Viṣṇu 22.86 ) that a brahmacārin was not to perform the last rites (of carrying the corpse, cremation) for anybody except for five persons (viz. his parents, upadhyāya, ācārya and guru).
 He did not incur āśauca by performing the funeral rites of his parents and offering water and piṇḍa to them.
 But if he did so for any one other than the five mentioned by Manu he had to observe āśauca for ten days, and to undergo prāyaścitta and had his _upanayana_ performed again.

 A brahmacārin had to observe after _samāvartana_ (returning from the Vedic teacher) āśauca for three days for all relatives that died during the period of his studenthood (Manu V. 88, Viṣṇu Dh.
 S. 22.87).